ybnesm/blah/content/articles/true-observer-pattern-rust/index.md

 ## What we achieved
 * We disgraced all OOP principles and wrote ridiculous code that no one will ever write in their life.
 * We have implemented the Observer design pattern; I have read the second chapter of _"Head First"_ and can continue reading.
-* Compared pointers to trait objects without complex _double dynamic dispatch_.
+* We compared trait objects by reference without _third-party_ libraries.
 * Composition over inheritance :)
 * Encapsulation :)